Anas-Bdev/Namaa-Backend/README.md

 The system brings together multiple stakeholders — including farmers, traders, investors, and agricultural experts — through a unified backend API that supports agricultural operations, marketplace activities, consultations, and investment opportunities.

-Beyond the core business features, this project gave me a chance to actually design and build a real backend from the ground up — using Clean Architecture, CQRS, validation pipelines, centralized error handling, caching, and integrations with outside services.
+Beyond the core business features, this project gave me the opportunity to design and build a real backend from the ground up — using Clean Architecture, CQRS, validation pipelines, centralized error handling, caching, and external service integrations.

 ---